 Choosing and Using The Right Baby Gates For Stair Tops

 Babies and stairs do not naturally match.
-In fact, stairs can be quite deadly for babies if left unattended, and may even pose a danger even when with parental supervision.
+In fact, stairs can be quite deadly for babies if left unattended, and may even pose a danger even when under parental supervision.

 Few things can be quite as distressing and horrific for a parent and as traumatizing and painful for a young child than to fall down the stairs.
-That is why baby gates for top of stairs are an important baby tool to have if you have a multi-story house (or any house with stairs) and you have a little crawler or toddler just starting to learn how to move about.
+That is why baby gates for top of stairs are an important baby safety item to have if you live in a multi-story house (or any house with stairs) and you have a little crawler or toddler just starting to learn how to move about.

 Most new parents do not see the need for a baby gate if their child is very young, as in a few days or weeks old, since they are not yet mobile and so they feel that a baby gate would be pretty useless.